dell-asm/dell-brocade/docs/zone_membership_update.md

   1. Add member to zone

-     This method adds member or member list(semicolon separated) to the zone as per the parameter(member) specified in the definition.
+     This method adds member or member list, separated by semicolons (;), to the zone as per the parameter(member) specified in the definition.

   2. Remove member from zone

-     This method removes member or member list(semicolon separated) from the zone as per the parameter(member) specified in the definition.
+     This method removes member or member list, separated by semicolons (;), from the zone as per the parameter(member) specified in the definition.

 # -------------------------------------------------------------------------
 # Summary of parameters.
 # -------------------------------------------------------------------------

-    zonename: (Required) This parameter defines the name of the zone to which member(s) to be added/destroyed.
+    zonename: (Required) This parameter defines the name of the zone to which member(s) to be added or destroyed.

-	ensure: (Required) This parameter is required to call the add or remove method.
+	ensure: (Required) This parameter is required to call the 'Add member to zone' or 'Remove member from zone' method.
-    Possible values: present/absent
-    If the value of the ensure parameter is set to present, the module adds the specified member(s) to the specified zone.
+            The possible values are: "present" and "absent" If the 'ensure' parameter is set to "present", the module adds the specified member(s) to the specified zone.
-    If the value of the ensure parameter is set to absent, the module removes the specified member(s) from the specified zone.
+            If the 'ensure' parameter is set to "absent", the module removes the specified member(s) from the specified zone.

-    member: (Required) This parameter defines semicolon(;) separated list of member(s) to be added or removed from zone. for ex: member1 or member2;member4
+    member: (Required) This parameter defines member(s),separated by semicolon (;), to be added or removed from zone. for ex: member1 or member2;member4